stein-bmcc/wp-examples/gallery-css/README.md

 When you're creating a gallery make sure to choose the file as the link (not attachment).
 An example of the kind of shortcode you should have is:
 `[gallery link="file" columns="0" ids="219,217,143,133"]`

+### Gallery Shortcodes
+You can create gallerys through the wysiwyg post tool which is just a way of writing gallery shortcodes.
+If you go into the text view tab you can see the shortcodes.
+You can also just edit or add them there too.

+For more information on Gallery Shortcodes visit the [WordPress Codex page](http://codex.wordpress.org/Gallery_Shortcode)